-Sony kicks off Xperia Z AOSP program, releases binaries and demo videoAlex Wagner - Deputy Managing Editor, News Desk
+Sony kicks off Xperia Z AOSP program, releases binaries and demo videoAlex Wagner - Editorial Director of News and Content

 Last year, Sony's Xperia S became the target of a experiment to bring the Android Open Source Project to some new, non-Nexus hardware.
 Sony approved of the program and eventually took the reins of it, posting some necessary binaries and putting a couple of its software engineers on the project to help out.
 Now it looks like company wants to do the whole thing once again, this time with the Xperia Z.